 I once heard a story that someone’s girlfriend tried to re-fizz their leftover champagne with a Sodastream.
 Apparently it didn’t go well.
 Once those bubbles are gone, they’re gone, and your champagne is probably not worth drinking anymore.

-As I mentioned before, vintage champagne can last as long as 20 years, but you still have to take care of it!
+As I mentioned before, vintage bottles can last as long as 20 years, but you still have to take care of them!
 Store your champagne the same way you would your wine – in a cool, dark place sheltered from extreme temperature changes.

-It’s nice to have a bottle or two of champagne around the house for emergency celebrations.
+It’s nice to have a bottle or two of bubbly around the house for emergency celebrations.
 Just make sure you are drinking the champagne you have, or make up an excuse to pull it out more often!
-Unlike wine, champagne does not get better with age.
+Unlike still wine, sparkling does not get better with age.

-For longer term storage (more than 3 months) you don’t want to store your champagne bottle standing upright or at the wrong temperature.
+For longer term storage (more than 3 months) don’t store bottles standing upright or at the wrong temperature.

 - Keep the temperature between 44 and 60 degrees fahrenheit.

-- Don’t expose your champagne to light, even artificial light.
+- Don’t expose it to light, even artificial light.
 Dark is best!

 - Store the bottle on its side, not standing up.
 This will keep the cork moist.

-- Unless it’s only for a very short period, don’t store your champagne in the kitchen!
+- Unless it’s only for a very short period, don’t store any wine in the kitchen!
 Kitchens are often prone to large temperature fluctuations from cooking.

 Don’t store your champagne in the fridge!
 Unless it’s only for a couple of days (chilling pre-enjoyment) the lack of humidity in the fridge will cause the bubbles in the champagne to change.